 While we acknowledge that finding the right metrics to measure innovation can be difficult, it doesn’t have to be overwhelming, as there are a number of metrics that are commonly used to measure innovation.

 In this post, we'll look into different types of innovation KPIs, when to use them, and how to get the most out of them, hopefully making the decision process a little bit easier.
+This is quite an extensive post, so for a quick overview, you can just watch the video below.

 Table of Contents